The Vanishing of Ethan Carter: Awards

-The Vanishing of Ethan Carter received the Best Game Innovation Awards at 2015's British Academy Games Awards (BAFTA).
+The Vanishing of Ethan Carter received the Best Game Innovation Award at 2015's British Academy Games Awards (BAFTA).
 During the 18th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated The Vanishing of Ethan Carter for "Adventure Game of the Year" and outstanding achievement in "Art Direction", "Game Direction", and "Original Music Composition".
 The composer of the music of the game, Mikolai Stroinski, was nominated for the 2015 Hollywood Music in Media Awards in two categories: "Best Original Score – Video Game" and "Best Song – Video Game" (song "Valley of The Blinding Mist", vocal by Kyler England).

 Port

 The Vanishing of Ethan Carter was ported to Unreal Engine 4, and was released for the PlayStation 4 on July 15, 2015.
 The Unreal Engine 4 port was released for the PC on September 11, 2015, under the title Vanishing of Ethan Carter Redux.
 Apart from the new engine, the revised version includes a new save system and eliminates the backtracking from the ending sequence of the game.